 [(xiii) To decide to convene an international event among governmental stakeholders to discuss issues as agreed.]

+(xiv) To ensure that gender equality is an integral part of the implementation of the beyond 2020 instrument, including the Secretariat activities

 MSP Institute: From a gender and sustainability policy perspective it is crucial to anchor the promotion of gender equality and gender mainstreaming within the functions of the international conference and the secretariat.
 It clearly shows that the sound management of chemicals and waste is also about supporting gender equality.
 Otherwise, we will fall far behind other UN agreements.
 In the BRS conventions very similar language is used.